Wall treatments can get pretty pricey! BUT, lucky for you, I found an easy AND affordable DIY wall upgrade that is going to knock your socks off!

 Easy and Affordable DIY Wall Upgrade

-Now all I need to do is finish the other side of the room!
+Now all I need to do is finish this DIY wall upgrade other side of the room!
 I only did this side at first because I wasn’t sure if I would want the entire room put together with this new wall treatment, but it was an absolute no brainer once I had this side up.

 I couldn’t be happier with how gorgeous this turned out, and now…. it’s your turn!
 Trust me.
 You’re going to love how easy AND affordable this DIY project is, AND it can be used in any room.
 It would definitely look amazing in a bedroom as well.